Non-equilibrium steady states and critical slowing down in the dissipative Bose-Hubbard model: Mean field description

 \section{Mean field description}

-For weak interactions, the main features of the steady state can be understood within a mean field description, where each site is assumed to be in a coherent state.
+Typically, quantum fluctuations play an important role in 1D systems \cite{witthaut_beyond_2011,barmettler_controllable_2011,kordas_non-equilibrium_2015,kiefer-emmanouilidis_current_2017}.
+An appropriate description of this system taking into account fluctuations is therefore given in Sec.~\ref{sec:QFl}.
+For weak interactions and large particle numbers however, the main features of the steady state can be understood within a mean field description, where each site is assumed to be in a coherent state.
 Within this approximation, the master equation reduces to a discrete Gross-Pitaevskii equation (GPE) for the coherent field amplitudes $\alpha_j = \langle\hat{a}_j\rangle$:

+The complex amplitudes are numerically time evolved according to this GPE using the \textit{DifferentialEquations.jl} package from the Julia programming language \cite{rackauckas_differentialequationsjl_2017}.
+Calculations are performed for large chains ($L\sim 10^{2}$) deep in the superfluid regime for an initial occupation per site $n_0=700$.